fivenp/colorsandbox/README.md

 ## How to use it

+Scenario consists of two parts - one for previewing/documenting your colors - and one providing you with the matching rules for the abstractions.

+In both cases you should start with a simple

 ```shell
 yarn add @fivenp/scenario
 ```

 ### (WIP) Color preview / documentation

+Simply import the component to your existing App and pass a color palette object down.

 ```tsx
 import { Scenario } from '@fivenp/scenario'